 The Board considers the arrangements for the provision of investment management and other services to the Company on an ongoing basis.
-The principal contents of the agreement with the Manager are contained on page 4.
-In addition to the monitoring of investment performance at each meeting, in June 2017 the Management Engagement Committee conducted an annual review of the Company's investment performance over both the short and longer terms, together with the quality of other services provided by the Manager.
+The principal contents of the agreement with the Manager are contained on pages 4 and 5.
+In addition to the monitoring of investment performance at each meeting, in June 2018 the Management Engagement Committee conducted an annual review of the Company's investment performance over both the short and longer terms, together with the quality of other services provided by the Manager.